LandonTClipp/lambda-docs/docs/public-cloud/on-demand/serving-llama-31-vllm-gh200.md

   - on-demand cloud
 ---

-# Serving Llama 3.1 8B using vLLM on an NVIDIA GH200 instance
+# Serving Llama 3.1 8B and 70B using vLLM on an NVIDIA GH200 instance

-This tutorial outlines how to serve Llama 3.1 8B using vLLM on an On-Demand Cloud (ODC) instance backed with the NVIDIA GH200 Grace Hopper Superchip.
-Though the tutorial uses Llama 3.1 8B as its example model, you can use these steps to run any appropriately sized model vLLM supports on your GH200 instance.
+This tutorial outlines how to serve Llama 3.1 8B and 70B using vLLM on an On-Demand Cloud (ODC) instance backed with the NVIDIA GH200 Grace Hopper Superchip.
+These two models represent two different ways you might serve a model on an NVIDIA GH200 instance:

+- Llama 3.1 8B fits entirely in the GH200 GPU's VRAM.
+You can serve this model without additional configuration.
+- Llama 3.1 70B exceeds the GH200 GPU's available memory.
+However, you can
+    still serve this model on your GH200 instance by offloading the model weights to the onboard CPU's memory.
+This technique, known as *CPU offloading*, effectively expands the available GPU memory for storing model weights, but requires CPU-GPU data transfer during each forward pass.
+Due to its high-bandwidth chip-to-chip connection, the GH200 is uniquely suited for offloading tasks like this one.

+Though the tutorial focuses on these two Llama models, you can use these steps to serve any appropriately sized model vLLM supports on your GH200 instance.

 ## Setting up your environment